YitzchakMeltz/Windows-.Net-Project/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)
+[![Product Name Screen Shot][product-screenshot]](https://example.com) My partner and I developed a management system application using C#, WPF, and the .NET Framework for our college project at JCT.
+The application focuses on tracking drones, packages, customers, and charging stations.
+It follows a layered architecture for scalability and code modularity.
+Additionally, we incorporated a modular delivery simulation component to stimulate the system being used.
+The application provides a user-friendly interface and streamlines the management process for efficient tracking and monitoring of various entities.

 We spent a lot of time trying to make this program as good as it possibly can be all while following the rules and guidelines given to us by our college.
 A lot of effort was put into